mobily-enterprises/jsonreststores/README.md

 The callback only have the `err` parameter.

-# DOCUMENTATION UPDATED UP TO THIS POINT

-# TODO:
- * Go through documentation, check that SimpleDbLayerMixin-related explanations are marked as such
- * Document what happens when a request arrives
- * Fix weird bug at the end of the file, delete is somehow out of sync (actual deletion might happen late)
- * Make HTTPMixin which implements methods to send, jsonsend, and adds LOcation header.
-Make draft of CometMixin
- * PUBLISH

 # What happens exactly in each request

 It's important to understand what happens in each request, so that you know exactly what you know when your hooks are called in the request's life cycle.